HomeBUSINESSPOSH Act and Gender Biases: A Complete Study

 The POSH Act is women-specific legislation that was enacted solely to protect women from sexual harassment at work.
 Certain issues have been expressed about the law’s lack of gender neutrality over time.
 The argument that women bear a larger brunt of this problem than men is unjustified.
 Also, when it comes to gender neutrality in laws, the debate has always been around the binary genders, i.e., men and women.
 However, there is non-binary gender too, i.e., third gender, which has been facing discrimination and stigma for a long period of time.
 Whether this Act allows men to file a complaint or not can be proven by concerning following sub-heads.

-Is POST Act gender-neutral or gender-biased?
+Is POSH Act Gender-Neutral or Gender-Biased?

 The answer to this question can be seen through 2 eyes: